-357 Modern Poetry (3)
+357 Modern Poetry (4)

 An intensive study of modern poets.
-May be repeated as content varies.
+A study and exploration of imaginative literature that includes lectures, discussions, in-class writing, techniques for drafting, developing, shaping, revising, and editing work, supportive feedback, and individual meetings for the development of significant projects and for the assessment of work.
+May be repeated once as content varies.
 Prerequisite: LIT 240 or permission of instructor.
 See department chair.

-359 Major Women Writers (3)
+359 Major Women Writers (4)